Maintaining good control of glucose and hypertension [high blood pressure] limits morbidity and mortality.

 In general, individuals who exercise 30 to 60 minutes per week can expect to reduce their blood pressure by 4-9 mmHg.
 Weight loss is likewise effective for reducing blood pressure, with some research suggesting even losing ten pounds can make a significant impact in controlling high blood pressure.
 Moreover, medications used for controlling high blood pressure are typically more effective when patients are at a healthy weight.

-Recommended treatments for high blood pressure may vary based on the patient’s stage.
+Recommended treatments for the high blood pressure may vary based on the patient’s stage.
 However, the following are typical treatments:

 Of course, the challenge of losing weight lies in improving both exercise and dietary choices.
 Eating a diet rich in lean protein, vegetables, and fruits can lower blood pressure by up to 11 mmHg for patients with hypertension.
 Limiting sodium intake can also help but, most importantly, processed foods should be avoided as many contain inordinate amounts of sodium.